seanchrishungerford/seanchrishungerford/README.md

 - 👋 Hi, I’m @seanchrishungerford
 - 👀 I’m interested in Software development
-- 🌱 I’m currently learning Full Stack development
+- 🌱 I’m currently learning full-stack development, and more
 - 💞️ I’m looking to collaborate on great applications
 - 📫 How to reach me: seanhungerford10@gmail.com